eddiejibson/dbapi/README.md

-Secure and easy PHP database API.
+Secure and easy PHP database API for MySQL.
 Requires less code to execute a query and does so securely!

 -  [Follow me on Twitter](https://twitter.com/eddiejibson/)